gustavoperusato/gustavoperusato/README.md

 ### Olá!
 Meu nome é Gustavo Perusato 😃

 ##
-- 🔭 Atualmente trabalho com Sistemas de Segurança e Monitoramento
+- 🔭 Working with Security Systems
-- 🌱 Estudando Ciências Econômicas e Programação voltada a Ciência de Dados
+- 🌱 Studying Echonomics and Programming
-- 📫 Contate-me no endereço gustavoperusato@gmail.com
+- 📫 Contacts below
 - 😄 Pronouns: ele/dele
 - ⚡ “Whatever Your Mind Can Conceive and Believe, It Can Achieve.” – Napoleon Hill